martinmhan/grass-invaders/README.md

 # Description
-This is a small side-project I built during my time at Hack Reactor using purely React for the front-end.
-The app itself is a simple Space Invaders replica where you control a ship and shoot at monsters while they chase and shoot at you (and view others' high scores).
-However, this was an opportunity for me to implement some deployment best practices such as testing with Enzyme/Jest and Continuous Integration with Travis CI.
+Grass Invaders is a full-stack replica of the classic Space Invaders game.
+My version of the game itself is fairly simple - you control a ship and shoot at monsters while they chase and shoot at you.

-Technical Stack:
+## Technical Stack:
   - Development: PostgreSQL | Express | React | Node.js
-  - Testing: Jest | Enzyme | Travis CI
+  - Testing: Jest | Supertest
-  - Deployment: Docker | EC2 | S3

-# GIF Demos
+# Demos
 - Gameplay: https://s3-us-west-1.amazonaws.com/gitbuckets/grass-invaders/gifs/grass_invaders.gif
-- Leaderboard: ...

 # Setup
 Run the following, then open 'localhost:3000' in the Chrome browser.
+** Must have PostgreSQL set up with a database named "grassinvaders".
+See npm scripts for schema build
   ```
   npm install
   npm run build